Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Full node

-A computer connected to the [Terra mainnet](#terra-mainnet) that is able to validate transactions and interact with the Terra blockchain.
+A computer connected to the [Daodiseo mainnet](#daodiseo-mainnet) that is able to validate transactions and interact with the Daodiseo blockchain.
 All active [validators](#validator) run full nodes.

 ## Luna

-The native staking token of the Terra protocol.
-Luna supply expands and contracts in order to maintain the prices of [Terra stablecoins](#terra-stablecoins).
+The native staking token of the Daodiseo protocol.
+Luna supply expands and contracts in order to maintain the prices of [Daodiseo stablecoins](#daodiseo-stablecoins).
 Luna is also used as a governance token.
 [Delegators](#delegator) can stake Luna to receive rewards.

 ## Governance

-Governance is the democratic process that allows users and [validators](#validator) to make changes to the Terra protocol.
+Governance is the democratic process that allows users and [validators](#validator) to make changes to the Daodiseo protocol.
 Community members submit, vote, and implement proposals.
 One staked [Luna](#luna) is equal to one vote.

 ## Governance proposal

-A written submission for a change or addition to the [Terra protocol](#the-terra-protocol).
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to the Terra protocol.
+A written submission for a change or addition to the [Daodiseo protocol](#the-daodiseo-protocol).
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to the Daodiseo protocol.

 ## IBC